We must be free not because we claim freedom, but because we practice it.

 Joseph DeSalvo, Co-Founder of the Pirate’s Alley Faulkner Social and Sybil Morial,

-acatalyst for social justice, both born in 1932, exchanged memories of the changes
+both born in 1932, exchange memories of the changes

-they had witnessed at a Society fundraiser at the home of David Monteleone.
+they witnessed at a Society fundraiser at the home of David Monteleone.

 Sybil Haydel Morial, former First Lady of New Orleans, was the matriarch of a family synonymous with social progress in Louisiana.
 The title of her memoir notwithstanding, Sybil Morial was far more than just a Witness to Change.
 Widow of the city’s first black mayor, Ernest “Dutch” Morial, and mother of Marc Morial, also a mayor and currently head the National Urban League—Sybil was a dedicated catalyst for change in her own right.